robjg/dido/docs/DIDO-JSON.md

                 is("{\"Fruit\":\"Apple\",\"Qty\":5,\"Price\":NaN}"));
 ```

-Reading JSON with special floating point values does not require any special configuration.
+Reading JSON with special float point values does not require any special configuration.

 ### Copying Data